Sermon: Submitting (Part 1)

 Ephesians 2:1-3 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit [get that!] who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh [notice what is driving human beings.
 This wicked spirit is motivating the lusts of our flesh], fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.

 What happens is that our desires—whether it is husband and wife in marriage, or in business, or in politics among nations—keep crashing into one another.
 Conflict will never end until everyone is keeping the traditions of God.
-And so we are in the process of conversion.
-It is our responsibility to convert over to God's traditions so that we are not crashing into one another.
-We have to overcome this mis-education and we have to overcome this attitude to gratify the self.
+So we are in the process of conversion, in which it is our responsibility to convert over to God's traditions so that we are not crashing into one another.
+We have to overcome this miseducation and we have to overcome this attitude to gratify the self.